Olaaflo/SparkOptimization/README.md

 This repository contains notebooks utilized in the master thesis.
-The notebooks were developed in the ETL platform Databricks.
+The notebooks were developed in the ETL platform Databricks, so the Workflows binding the notebooks together are not available here.

 <a name="desc"></a>